adam-steele/adam-steele/README.md

 ==============

 ## About Me
-I love the fact basically all problems could use code to solve them or help solve them, if you can think it you can make it.
+I love the fact (nearly) all problems could use code to solve them or help solve them, if you can think it you can make it.
 🔭 I am really excited to be looking for my first role in coding and continuing learning skills as well as learning new technologies.